- CLARA SCHUMANN

 - In-person event

-Our Festival Focus : Clara, Robert, Johannes celebrates the abiding friendship between Clara and Robert Schumann and Johannes Brahms who encouraged and inspired each other through lives of prolific creativity, troubling uncertainty, and perhaps even unrequited love.
+Our season-opening festival FOCUS: Clara, Robert, Johannes celebrates the abiding friendship between Clara and Robert Schumann and Johannes Brahms who encouraged and inspired each other through lives of prolific creativity, troubling uncertainty, and perhaps even unrequited love.

 Clara Wieck Schumann gave her first performance when she was nine years old and went on to become a wildly successful concert pianist over a 61-year career.
 She was also an accomplished composer, particularly in the Lied (art song) repertoire, incorporating the poetry she loved into her songs.